You know the business but do you know the story?

 The concept of a ‘Founder Origin Series’ began with a conversation between Scott Ko and Jess Fernandez.
 The two thought that in order to learn more about a person’s business you have to know how a person got to where they are.

 The stories you will hear are honest and inspiring.
-Not only will you learn about these founders’ products or services, you will learn about their motivations.
+Not only will you learn about these founders’ products or services, but you will also learn about their motivations.

 Scott Ko, Founder of ColourSpace: